RoaringBitmap/RoaringWebSiteHugo/roaring/content/about.md

 When the bitset approach is applicable, it can be orders of magnitude faster than other possible implementation of a set (e.g., as a hash set) while using several times less memory.

 However, a bitset, even a compressed one is not always applicable.
-For example, if the you have 1000 random-looking integers, then a simple array might be the best representation.
+For example, if you have 1000 random-looking integers, then a simple array might be the best representation.
 We refer to this case as the "sparse" scenario.

 ## When should you use compressed bitmaps?